-Insurance companies go a step further by ensuring that policyholders also share in the index’s upside when markets are up.
+Insurance companies share in the index’s upside when markets are up.
 They do this with simple cap rates and/or participation rates.
 For example, if the S&P is up 20%, the cap rate may be 12% which would cause the policy to be credited with 12% interest that year.
-Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company by aligning the interests of the insurance company and the life insurance buyer.
+Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company by aligning the interests of the insurance company and the life insurance owner.
 At each measuring point (annually or monthly), the total cash value is credited with the earned interest from increases in the index that was selected by the policyowner.

 The results are impressive as consumers are flocking to the safety of indexed universal life insurance.
 The product had $2.3 billion in sales for 2019 and the first half of 2020 saw more of the same record breaking growth.

 Why Universal Life Insurance?

 The retirement vehicle of choice for many corporate employees is a 401(k).
 At the same time, the market risk with 401(k)s is well understood by investors.
 In addition to the market risks, there are contribution limits, taxes that are deferred until withdrawal time and there are substantial fees.
 For many, a 401(k) is not the perfect retirement solution, by itself.
 Near retirement, the loss of principal is too costly.
 For others, they want the option to make flexible contributions and much larger contributions than 401(k)s and IRAs allow on an annual basis.
 For them, an IUL can be an excellent addition to an overall financial plan.

 The stock market is volatile and it has been known to punish short term and medium term investors.
-Once people can see retirement in their future, a growing number of them begin feeling differently about the inherent risks in the stock market.
+Once people can see retirement in their future, a growing number of them begin to feel differently about the inherent risks in the stock market.
 Principal protection becomes their main concern, rather than maximum yield.
 No doubt, yield is important but an extra 1% of yield is not worth exposing principal to additional risks.
-Retirement ready people are looking for alternative retirement options and ways to create long term wealth.